“And the angel of the Lord appeared unto him, and said unto him, the Lord is with thee, thou mighty man of valor.” Judges 6:12

 The angel of God touched the offering with his staff, and flames consumed it all–

-Then Gideon knew he’d gotten his sign, and that the angel of the Lord had come to call.
+Then Gideon knew he’d gotten his sign and that it was the angel of the Lord who’d come to call.

 At that, the angel disappeared–the encounter wasn’t of long duration;